2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/cat-pictures-2.md

 ### Finding interesting metadata

-We can start by looking inside the Lychee Photo Album.
+We can begin by looking inside the Lychee Photo Album.

 In the info of the first image we can find a message about stripping away the metadata.